raejean99/getting-and-cleaning-data-course-project/README.md

 The dataset includes the following files:
 =========================================

-- 'README.txt'
+- 'README.md'

 - 'run_analysis.R': The required scripts to complete the assignment.

-- 'tidy.txt': The tidy data set after merging the training and test sets.
+- 'CodeBook.md':  Describes the variables, the data.

 - 'tidy_mean.txt': Independent tidy data set with the average of each variable for each activity and each subject.